pranitashakya/DataAnalysis_Projects/Project 9 - Integrated_Project2/README.md

 - What significance level have you set to test the statistical hypotheses mentioned above?
 Calculate how many statistical hypothesis tests you carried out.
 With a statistical significance level of 0.1, one in 10 results could be false.
 What should the significance level be?
 If you want to change it, run through the previous steps again and check your conclusions.

 ## 4. Goal
-- analysis data on restaurants in LA
+- Analysis data on restaurants in LA.
-- investigate user behavior for the company's application
+- Investigate user behavior for the company's application.